dckc/madmode-blog/pages/2016/eth-dao.md

 > To obtain DAO tokens, ... send ETH from your Ethereum Wallet ... to The DAO’s address below.
 > 0xbb9bc244d798123fde783fcc1c72d3bb8c189413

-and there's a wizard... it recommends paying eith ETH, but I don't have any, so I choose USD.
+and there's a wizard... it recommends paying eith ETH, but I don't have any, so I choose USD, so they refer me to bity

-coinbase
-bought ~$30 of BTC using a credit card
-SMS callback, 2FA with TOTP (google authenticator) quite polished compared to bity
   - register button wouldn't light up when I used a password manager to enter a password
     - had to manually type a char and then delete it
+  - when I ordered some ETH, they gave me international bank transfer instructions, not a credit card form.

+Searching turned up [How do I buy Ethereum with USD? answer](http://ethereum.stackexchange.com/a/1916) Mar 8 at 5:38 by niksmac

+coinbase
+bought ~$30 of BTC using a credit card... nice...
+SMS callback, 2FA with TOTP (google authenticator)

 bought 2.55384881 Ether
 https://etherscan.io/tx/0x77fef130c7b576e188018602206141723bd11ff47cb8baadaab370fc29892618

 ...8f3c